justinmahar/vscode-react-bootstrap-snippets/README.md

 ### Component Snippets

-All of React-Bootstrap's components are supported.
+All React-Bootstrap's components are supported as of version `v2.0.0-rc.0`.

 For example, `rb:alert`, `rb:badge`, `rb:breadcrumb`, etc.